brodycj/prettierx/README.md

 Unofficial fork, intended to provide some additional options to help improve consistency with [`feross/standard`](https://github.com/standard/standard) and [`Flet/semistandard`](https://github.com/Flet/semistandard).
 This fork is an attempt to pick up where [`arijs/prettier-miscellaneous`](https://github.com/arijs/prettier-miscellaneous) left off.

+NOTICE: `flow` and `typescript` parsers are deprecated, with known issues in formatting and printing in some cases.
+It is recommended to use `babel-flow` and `babel-ts` instead for Flow and TypeScript code.

 ## prettierx as a Prettier plugin

 Provides the additional formatting options in a prettier plugin (or two).